chengdol/vim-configuration/README.md

 To manage vim plugins I use `vim-plug`: https://github.com/junegunn/vim-plug

+`golang` plugin, required vim 8.0.1453+, it is commented out by default.

 ### Usage
 Run following commands in your terminal, it will backup your old `.vimrc` file then git clone and put new vimrc file in place.
 ```bash